antekes1/echo_project_server/README.md

 You can use code from this project as long as you disclose the source of your work.
 For more details, view LICENSE.

 # Features
-- web ui
+- Web ui
 - User registration & login
 - Uploading and downloading files form storage
-- managing storages, sharing storage
+- Managing storages, sharing storage

 # In Development / Planned